synapticloop/linode-api/README.md

 ## Calling the API (deprecated) <sup><sup>[top](#documentr_top)</sup></sup>

-These are deprecated and the `LinodeApi` or `LinodeApiHighLevel` objects should be used instead
+These are deprecated and the `LinodeApi` or `LinodeApiFacade` objects should be used instead

 ### Single Requests